Learn about the tools Cloudflare offers to protect your domains, URLs, and directories.

-Example usage would be if you are already restoring visitor IPs using the mod_cloudflare plugin and you notice that a particular IP is causing malicious requests; you can block that user via IP address.
+For example, if you are already restoring visitor IPs and you notice that a particular IP is causing malicious requests, you can block that user via IP address.

-Available for all plans.
-URL Forwarding allows you to prevent access to (1) URLs, (2) a certain request scheme (http or https), (3) file type, (4) sub-domain, (5) or directory, by redirecting users away from these this content to some "safe" location.
+Forwarding URL allows you to prevent access to (1) URLs, (2) a certain request scheme (HTTP or HTTPS), (3) file type, (4) sub-domain, or (5) directory, by redirecting users away from these this content to some "safe" location.

 Example uses for each of these would be:

-- Prevent access to your www sub-domain, like www.example.com/*: Redirect www.example.com/puppies.jpg to https://example.com/puppies.jpg.
-Alternatively, to prevent access to any sub-domain you can use a wildcard as follows: Redirect *.example.com/puppies.jpg to https://example.com/puppies.jpg.
+www.example.com/*: Redirect www.example.com/puppies.jpg to https://example.com/puppies.jpg.
+Alternatively, to prevent access to any sub-domain you can use a wildcard: Redirect *.example.com/puppies.jpg to https://example.com/puppies.jpg.

 User-Agent Blocking Rules

-Available for all plans.
-User-Agent Blocking allows you to action on any User-Agent string you want.
-This works similarly to Zone Lockdown as described above except the block examines the incoming User-Agent string rather than the IP and also you can choose how to handle a matching request with the same list of actions as you have in the IP Firewall, those being Block, JS Challenge, Captcha Challenge, Whitelist.
-Note that User-Agent blocking applies to your entire zone.
-That is, you cannot specify sub-domains as you can with Zone Lockdowns.
+User-Agent Blocking allows you to action any preferred User-Agent string.
+This works similarly to Zone (URL) Lockdown as described above except this block examines the incoming User-Agent string rather than the IP.
+You can also choose how to handle a matching request with the same list of actions as you have in the IP Firewall (Block, JS Challenge, Captcha Challenge, and Whitelist).
+Note that User-Agent blocking applies to your entire zone, so you cannot specify sub-domains as you can with Zone Lockdowns.

-Example usage is implementing Protect My Login, which sets up rate limiting for POST requests on your login page.
-This is useful because login pages tend to not be cacheable and so vulnerable as DDOS attack vectors.
+When Protect My Login, a pre-configuration of Rate Limiting is enabled, it will mitigate brute force login attacks.
+This is useful because login pages tend to not be cacheable and vulnerable as DDOS attack vectors.

-Available for Business and Enterprise plans.
-Token Authentication allows you to restrict access to documents, files and media to selected users without requiring registration.
-This can be used to protect paid/restricted content from leeching and non authorized sharing.
+Token Authentication allows you to restrict access to documents, files, and media to selected users without requiring registration.
+This can be used to protect paid/restricted content from leeching and non-authorized sharing.
 Token Authentication can be easily implemented using the Cloudflare Web Application Firewall (WAF) and requires a Business level subscription or higher.